seamplex/feenox/doc/tutorials/320-thermal/README.markdown

 `--snes_test_jacobian_view`.
 Note that these options render the execution far slower, so make sure the mesh is coarse.

-The solver options can be changed at runtime either using keywors in the [`PROBLEM`][] definition or command-line options:
+The solver options can be changed at runtime either using keywords in the [`PROBLEM`][] definition or command-line options:

 - `NONLINEAR_SOLVER newtonls` or `--snes_type=newtonls`